EdhikaaRGB/terraform-with-aws/06. different-input-variables/04.terraform-variable-by-terraform-tfvars/README.md

 terraform.tfvars

-Terraform will auto load the variables present in this file by overriding the default values in variable.tf file
+Terraform will auto load the variables present in terraform.tfvars file by overriding the default values in variable.tf file

+We do not have to pass the terraform.tfvars file name when we are running terraform plan or terraform apply commands

 This is our variable.tf file